How to apply for AN EXCHANGE PROGRAMME AT THE UNIVERSITY OF TWENTE?

 Below are the steps to take if you are applying for a placement programme only.
 When you plan to do a combination of coursework and placement, we request you to please apply as a course student and not a placement student.

-- Is your home university an official UT partner university?
-Contact your home university’s international student services to make sure your home university has an exchange agreement with the UT before applying.
+Placement programme is divided into two; with and without an agreement, which will be explained further below.
+It is advisable to contact your home university’s international student services to make sure your home university has an exchange agreement with the UT before applying.

 Once you are nominated by your home university via Mobility-Online you will receive a confirmation email with all the necessary information for your application.